Ralphthon

 Judging

-Judges walk the floor, visiting each team's table.
-Each team has ~3 minutes to live demo, followed by 1-2 minutes of Q&A.
+Judges walk the floor and visit each team's table. ~3 minutes live demo + 1-2 minutes Q&A per team.

 Show us what you have built.
 Please do not show us a presentation.
 We'll be checking to ensure your project was built entirely during the event; no previous work is allowed.